camerongoble/The-Keptin-Must-Die-/Play example.md

 | Keptin | 10 clubs, 10 diamonds, 10 hearts, Jack spades | 40    |
 | Me:    | 9 clubs                                       | 9     |

-I know how to get hold of an experimental virus, but could not figure out a way to expose the Keptin to it.
+I heard there is an experimental virus on board, but could not figure out a way to expose the Keptin to it.
 Not worth even trying.
 What would I do, just fling it at him, hold my breath, and run?
 Need a better plan.

 ### Plan B:
 |        | Hand                                         | value |